Recite. - UX Case Study.

 Overview.

-Recite is a mobile application aimed at improving self-confidence in public speaking.
-The project was designed and developed by Thomas Kelly as part of the NCAD Major Project in the Interaction Design BA programme.
+Thomas Kelly as part of the NCAD Major Project in the Interaction

-Over a span of 5 months, Recite evolved from an initial concept to multiple iterations of interactive prototypes.
-The project brief required a creative technologies approach, which guided the design and development process.
+Over a span of 5 months, Recite evolved from an initial concept to

 Research.